Éric Tappy: Opera

 When the Grand Théâtre de Genève was reopened in 1962, Tappy appeared as Count de Lerme in Verdi's Don Carlos.
 He joined the company and performed there for twelve years a wide repertoire, including major Mozart roles and roles in new works such as Martin's Monsieur de Pourceaugnac and La Tempête; he took part in the world premiere of Darius Milhaud's La Mère coupable.

 He appeared as a guest internationally, in Rameau's Zoroastre in Bordeaux and in Paris, in the title role of Monteverdi's L'Orfeo at the Drottningholm Palace Theatre, and as Nerone in L'incoronazione di Poppea at the Staatsoper Hannover.
 In August 1970, he was impressive as Tamino in Mozart's Die Zauberflöte at the Salzburg Festival, followed by the same role and also the title role of Mozart's La clemenza di Tito at the Aix-en-Provence Festival.

 After he appeared as Nerone in L'incoronazione di Poppea at the Zürich Opera in 1979, directed by Jean-Pierre Ponnelle and conducted by Nikolaus Harnoncourt, alongside Rachel Yakar in the title role, the production was also shown at the Edinbourg Festival and La Scala in Milan, and was filmed.
 Tappy first appeared at the Royal Opera House in London in Mozart's La clemenza di Tito in 1974.

 Tappy retired from the stage in 1981; his last performances on stage were Mozart's Lucio Silla in Zürich and Nerone at the San Francisco Opera.

 Teaching

 After his retirement Tappy worked as stage director and focused on teaching.
 He founded an opera studio, the Atelier d'interprétation vocale et dramatique, at the Opéra National de Lyon and directed it.
 He taught at the Conservatoire de Musique de Genève from 1984 to 1999.

 Personal life

-Tappy was married to Colette Guggenheim in 1953; they had two daughters.
+Tappy was married to Denise Guggenheim in 1953; they had two daughters.
 He died on 11 June 2024, at the age of 93.